novakov-alexey-zz/krb-operator/README.md

 Why to use this Operator?

--   Your [SPNEGO](https://en.wikipedia.org/wiki/SPNEGO) authentication requires keytab mounted to a POD: deploy the operator with required principals to get automatically created secrets with keytabs inside
+-   Your [SPNEGO](https://en.wikipedia.org/wiki/SPNEGO) authentication requires keytab mounted to a POD: deploy this operator with required principals to get automatically created secrets with keytabs inside

--   Rapid application development having KDC running inside the K8s cluster: deploy the operator and use automatically created service to call KDC or Kadmin servers
+-   Rapid application development having KDC running inside the K8s cluster: deploy this operator and use automatically created service to call KDC or Kadmin servers

--   Principals and keytabs management using K8s custom resources: deploy the operator using Kerb resource with required list of principals and their predefined or random passwords
+-   Principals and keytabs management using K8s custom resources: deploy this operator using Kerb resource with required list of principals and their predefined or random passwords

 ## How to install